msvens/mimage/Readme.md

 image meta information (exif, iptc, xmp) as well as some basic image manipulation (resizing, thumbnail creation, etc)

-mimage is used by [mphotos](https://www.github.com/msvens/mphotos) and is not at this time intended to be a general purpose package - it lacks proper testing and functionality.
+mimage is used by [mphotos](https://www.github.com/msvens/mphotos) and we welcome others to try it out.

 ## Why?